amanudde1999/ComplexCalculator/README.md

 Running Instructions:
 ----------------------

-Open the terminal and go to the directory containing the Makefile and complex_postfix.cpp and type the "make" command and press enter.
+Open the terminal and go to the directory containing the Makefile and complex_postfix.cpp and type the "make calc" command and press enter.
 This will create a target object called "calc".
 To run the complex_postfix.cpp file, enter "./calc" and press enter in the command terminal.
 To add a pair to the stack use the following format: